arunppsg/arunppsg.github.io/content/posts/everyday-git.md

 My git handbook covering some of the commands which I use every other day.

+- Ignore files only for you without using .gitignore - add the patterns to exclude in `.git/info/exclude` file
+- Get summary of stashes: `git stash list --stat`
 - Checkout a branch from remote: `git pull <remote> <remote-branch-name>; git checkout -b <local-name> <remote>/<remote-branch-name>`.
 Ex: `git checkout -b test upstream/test`